 The apostille is a stamp that replaces the legalization process.
 It is an annotation, with a specific stamp, put on the original document.
 The apostille applies exclusively to those countries that ratified the Convention on the Abolition of the Legalization of Foreign Public Documents (The Hague Convention of October 5, 1961).

 Each country part of the Agreement has a dedicated Authority that issues the apostille: citizens must go there to apply for the apostille.

-To find out which authority in your country is responsible for affixing the apostille, go to the website of the Hague Conference on Private International Law, an inter-governmental organization based in The Hague that was founded in 1893 and has evolved into a hub of international judicial and administrative cooperation in the field of private international law.
+To find out which authority in your country is responsible for affixing the apostille, go to the website of the Hague Conference on Private International Law.
+It is an inter-governmental organization based in The Hague that was founded in 1893.
+Later, it has evolved into a hub of international judicial and administrative cooperation in the field of private international law.

 A legalization is required after translating documents for foreign countries.
 Legalizing a document entails validating the signature.
 The Prefecture (Prefettura) is generally responsible for legalization of Italian documents.